zwdzwd/transvar/README.md

 #### batch processing

-For all mutation types, one can batch process a list of mutation identifiers with optional transcript id to constraint the search,
+For all mutation types, one can batch process a list of mutation identifiers with optional transcript id to constraint the search.
+Take SNV for example,
 ```
 #!bash
 $ revan revanno -l input_table -g 1 -m 4 -t 2 --ensembl -o 2,3,5